7. Introduction to AHAH in Drupal

 In Drupal, however, AHAH has a particular meaning.
 It all started with the AHAH Forms Framework module for Drupal 5, the purpose of which was to allow developers to add new form elements to a form without reloading the page.
-By adding an '#ahah' property to a form element, say a button, specifying the callback function that would build the new elements, the effect (e.g. fade or slide) you wanted, and the event on which your callback should be called (defaulting to 'click'), your button would deliver the new elements as soon as user clicked the button, without need to write single line of JavaScript.
+By adding an '#ahah' property to a form element, say a button, specifying the callback function that would build the new elements, the effect (e.g. fade or slide) you wanted, and the event on which your callback should be called (defaulting to 'click'), your button would deliver the new elements as soon as user clicked the button, without the need to write a single line of JavaScript.

 The functionality was later incorporated into Drupal 6, and this is why the term AHAH now refers exclusively to the dynamic rendering of form elements in Drupal.
-If you are just looking to load some normal content (as opposed to form elements) dynamically, then AHAH, in this Drupal sense, is not the right tool for you - have a look at section 6 of this guide, AJAX in Drupal using jQuery.
-In fact, the difference that originally led to the coining of the term AHAH - that it didn't involve XML, whereas AJAX did - is no longer considered significant and it's pretty much all referred to as AJAX these days.
+If you are just looking to load some normal content (as opposed to form elements) dynamically, then AHAH, in this Drupal sense, is not the right tool for you - have a look at section 6 of this guide, Ajax in Drupal using jQuery.
+In fact, the difference that originally led to the coining of the term AHAH - that it didn't involve XML, whereas Ajax did - is no longer considered significant and it's pretty much all referred to as Ajax these days.

 // the following code is from the poll_form() function in poll.module